jqnatividad/qsv/README.md

 The `excel` command recognizes Excel and Open Document Spreadsheet(ODS) files (`.xls`, `.xlsx`, `.xlsm`, `.xlsb` and `.ods` files).

-### **Encoding**
+### **UTF-8 Encoding**
 qsv requires UTF-8 encoded (of which ASCII is a subset) input files.
-On startup, it scans the input if it's UTF-8 encoded, and will abort if its not unless `QSV_SKIPUTF8_CHECK` is set.
+On startup, it scans the input if it's UTF-8 encoded (for files, the first 8k; for stdin, the entire buffer), and will abort if its not unless `QSV_SKIPUTF8_CHECK` is set.
 On Linux and macOS, UTF-8 encoding is the default.

-Should you need to reencode CSV/TSV files, there are several utilities you can use to do so on [Linux/macOS](https://stackoverflow.com/questions/805418/how-can-i-find-encoding-of-a-file-via-a-script-on-linux) and [Windows](https://superuser.com/questions/1163753/converting-text-file-to-utf-8-on-windows-command-prompt).
+Should you need to reencode CSV/TSV files, you can use the `input` command to transcode to UTF-8.
+It will replace all invalid UTF-8 sequences with `�`.
+Alternatively, there are several utilities you can use to do so on [Linux/macOS](https://stackoverflow.com/questions/805418/how-can-i-find-encoding-of-a-file-via-a-script-on-linux) and [Windows](https://superuser.com/questions/1163753/converting-text-file-to-utf-8-on-windows-command-prompt).

 ### **Windows Usage Note**
 Unlike other modern operating systems, Windows' [default encoding is UTF16-LE](https://stackoverflow.com/questions/66072117/why-does-windows-use-utf-16le).
 This will cause problems when redirecting qsv's output to a CSV file and trying to open it with Excel (which ignores the comma delimiter, with everything in the first column):